When life gives you lemons, everything’s actually pretty good.

 However, if you want to store lemons the right way, keep them in the refrigerator.
 You can either store them loose or in an airtight container.
 This will seal in the moisture and prevent the lemon from drying out, which is the first step of the aging process.

 Once you’ve cut your lemons, wrap them tightly in cling film or put the slices/wedges in a freezer bag and squeeze out the air.
 This will create a seal between your lemon and everything else that’s in your refrigerator.

 Want to know the good news?

-Expect a whole lemon to last 7 days on the countertop, 10 days in the pantry, and 3-4 weeks in the refrigerator.
-If you seal your lemons properly, in the way that we described above, they can last for over a month.
+Expect a whole lemon to last seven days on the countertop, ten days in the pantry, and 3-4 weeks in the refrigerator.
+If you seal your lemons properly, like we described above, they can last for over a month.

 In the freezer, expect your lemons to last 2-3 months.